aviadoffer/iorate/README.md

 Use the downloads pages to get a copy to try for yourself.
 Be sure to read the User Guide.

 This is an attempt to keep it alive since it's a very useful and intutive tool

+Most recent update is for the Linux version only:

+			IORATE Version 3.07 Notes
+Increased max volume size from 4TB to 96TB
+Added --threads=<n> - override device copy count (threads) for all devices Added --scale_threads_by=<n> - add <n> threads to all devices for each additional run Added  --scale_threads_count=<n> - number of additional runs to perform with scaled threads